AFRICAN LIONPanthera leo

-Short, tawny coats with white underbelly; sexually dimorphic, with only males exhibiting manes, which vary from black to blonde.
+Short, tawny coats with white underbelly; sexually dimorphic, with males exhibiting manes which vary from black to blonde.

 Used to range throughout Africa and Eurasia but are now only found in sub-Saharan Africa and a small population in W. India

 Lions can tolerate a large range of habitats.
 Their optimal habitats are thick brush, scrub, and grass complexes for hunting.
 They can also live in sand deserts and in the mountains at high altitudes.

 Year-round but peaks during the rainy season; polygynous

 4 years old for females, 5 years old for males